Vikas-Prince/JavaApplicationDeployment/README.md

 2. **Configure Jenkins**

-- **Install Plugins**: Make sure to install the required Jenkins plugins listed in the prerequisites.
+- **Install Plugins**: Make sure to install the required Jenkins plugins listed in the prerequisites and configure all credentials as well as tools and config files.
 - **Create a Pipeline Job as Maven Project**:
 - Set the pipeline to use the `Jenkinsfile` present in the repository.